ComPWA/tensorwaves/docs/index.md

 TensorWaves is a fitter package that optimizes mathematical models to data samples.
 The models can be any mathematical expression (best expressed with {mod}`sympy`) that is then converted to any computational backend.
 In addition, the {mod}`tensorwaves.data` module allows one to generate toy data samples.
+The package is developed in parallel with {doc}`AmpForm <ampform:index>`, which implements physics models, but its 'lambdifying' mechanisms can in principle be used independently.

 ```{link-button} usage
 ---